 To make a manual payment from your Admin console:

 Sign in using your administrator account (does not end in @gmail.com).

 - From the Admin console dashboard, go to Billing.

-- Under Current balance, click Make a payment.
+- Under Your balance, click Pay Early.

 - Specify how much you'd like to pay.
 The minimum payment is typically $10 or equivalent in your currency.
-You can choose one of three options to specify your payment amount:

-- Click Review payment.
+- Click Make a payment.

 Your account balance will update as soon as the payment is authorized.
 If you'd like to divide your outstanding balance between several payment methods, you can do so easily.
 Just repeat steps 5-8 for each form of payment you'd like to use, until your outstanding balance has all been paid.

 After you make a manual payment, your account returns to its usual billing cycle.
 You'll receive an automatic charge on the last day of each month.